 About the Garbanzos in This Dip

-For this dip, I always use crock-pot cooked garbanzos.
-Crock-pot cooked garbanzo beans and canned garbanzos are like two completely different beans with completely different textures.
-If you’ve never cooked garbanzos in a slow cooker, you really need to try it.
+For this dip, I always use garbanzos (chickpeas) that have been cooked in a crock-pot or an Instant Pot.
+Slow-cooked garbanzo beans and canned garbanzos are like two completely different beans with completely different textures.
+If you’ve never cooked garbanzos in a slow cooker or an Instant Pot, you really need to try it.

 And canned garbanzo beans … well they just don’t.